jake-gordon/aoc/README.md

 ## 2022

-I plan to complete the puzzles in `C#` this year as an opportunity to learn more about `.NET` and language features such as `LINQ`.
+I plan to complete the puzzles in `C#` this year as an opportunity to learn more about `.NET` and language features such as `LINQ`, but also to explore object-oriented programming.
-Although I only have a couple weeks of casual experience with the language, many parts feel familiar coming from `C++`.

 ### Completion Statistics

           --------Part 1---------   --------Part 2---------
-    Day       Time    Rank  Score       Time    Rank  Score 9   02:18:49   14166      0   02:47:20   10750      0
+    Day       Time    Rank  Score       Time    Rank  Score 10   02:14:55   13831      0   03:22:57   14132      0
+      9   02:18:49   14166      0   02:47:20   10750      0
       8   02:37:57   18765      0   03:09:18   16486      0
       7   04:31:38   21291      0   04:53:07   20812      0